Made in Dubai

 Bhupender NathFounder and owner, Trèsind

 Hailing from a family whose fortunes were steeped in the hospitality business, it's no wonder that Nath now helms his own restaurant empire.
 The avid traveller wanted to elevate the fare of his homeland, and when you visit his eateries you'll see he succeeded with aplomb.
-The force behind Carnival by Trèsind, A Cappella, Trèsind and fine-dining Trèsind Studio, his restaurants have been credited with reimagining and pushing the boundaries of modern Indian cuisine.
+The force behind Carnival by Trèsind, A Cappella, Trèsind and fine dining concept Trèsind Studio, his restaurants have been credited with reimagining and pushing the boundaries of modern Indian cuisine.

 Dr Abdulkareem Al OlamaOwner and founder, Rue Royale

-Dr Olama was so impressed by chef Mathieu Viannay, who gained two Michelin stars for Lyon-based restaurant La Mere Brazier, that he partnered with him to open Rue Royale at Palm Jumeirah's The Pointe.
+Dr Abdulkareem Al Olama was so impressed by chef Mathieu Viannay, who gained two Michelin stars for Lyon-based restaurant La Mere Brazier, that he partnered with him to open Rue Royale at Palm Jumeirah's The Pointe.
 The culinary partnership has proved to be a big success, with the doctor's medical background ensuring good ingredients and sound principles are at the core of the menu.

 Nick AlvisFounder and chef, folly